mysmarthub/mycleaner/README.md

 >https://paypal.me/myhackband

 ---
-Warninig!
+Warning!
 ---
 > You can see information about earlier versions on the release page:
+>
 > https://github.com/mysmarthub/mycleaner/releases.

 ---